Festivals & Events in Harbor Springs

 Northern Michigan Guides Stock Photo

-Boyne City’s Harvest Festival fills the downtown with music, crafts, and fall produce.
-The Boyne City Farmers Market moves to Water and Lake Streets from 8am-12pm and features a variety of apples and other harvest items including pumpkins, squash, apple butter, jam, honey, and cider.
-Portions of Water Street and Lake Street will be closed to traffic during the festival to make room for the Farmers Market, music, and more than 30 arts and craft vendors.
+Boyne City’s Harvest Festival fills our decorated downtown with music, crafts, and fall produce.
+The Boyne City Farmers Market moves to Water and Lake Streets and expands to include local artists and craft vendors for a one-of-a-kind celebration of autumn.
+Our farmers will feature a variety of apples and other locally grown fruits and vegetables.
+Portions of Water Street and Lake Street will be closed to traffic during the festival to make room for the Market, music, free cider and donuts, free pumpkins and games for the kids and so much more.
+Festival hours are 9am-3 pm.

 Nestled along Lake Charlevoix, Boyne City is a gem in Northern Michigan’s crown of jewels.
 Read the stories below or go to the Boyne City destination page.